DirectMyFile/dep-spaceship/proposal.md

 ## Summary

-Add Spaceship Operator for Comparing Values
+Add Spaceship Operator for Comparing Values.
+This would be a binary operator with the token `<=>`

 ## Motivation

 Problems to solve:

 - Calling compareTo() on objects is often annoying.
 It looks ugly often.
-What if we had an operator that was for comparison like this, but was syntatic sugar for compareTo() and has a clearly defined intention.
+What if we had an operator that was for comparison like this, but was syntactic sugar for compareTo() and has a clearly defined intention.

 ## Examples